 Pair the electric scooter via Bluetooth and confirm activation

 Turn on your scooter and open the app.
-Activate the Bluetooth on your smartphone, then click on "Search for a vehicle" to locate your device, or alternatively, you can also scan the QR code visible on the stem.
+Activate your smartphone’s Bluetooth, then click on "Search for a vehicle" to locate your device, or you can also scan the QR code visible on the stem.
 Once detected, follow the on-screen instructions to complete the pairing.

-The next step is then to watch a prevention video on good driving practices.
-After watching this, you will be able to officially activate your electric scooter and the beeps will stop immediately.
+The next step is to watch a safety video on good riding practices.
+After watching it, you can officially activate your electric scooter and the beeps will stop immediately.

 Check the battery and perform a test

-Once fully charged, do a quick test to ensure everything is working properly and that no more beeps disturb you during your trips.
+Once fully charged, do a quick test to check that everything is working properly and that no more beeps disturb you during your rides.

 In stock